 Responsibility for Athona’s anti-slavery initiatives is as follows:

-The Managing Director has ultimate responsibility for enforcement of the policy throughout Athona.
+The Founder has ultimate responsibility for enforcement of the policy throughout Athona.
 The Modern Slavery Act Policy Statement has been written in response to the findings of our risk assessments within our business activities and to demonstrate an organisation wide commitment to act ethically within the law.

 Policy effectiveness and review

-The policies will be reviewed by the Finance Director, Head of Quality and Compliance & HR Manager at least annually, or sooner if necessary following any major supply chain or organisational changes.
+The policies will be reviewed by the Finance Director, Associate Director of Quality & Head of Human Resources at least annually, or sooner if necessary following any major supply chain or organisational changes.

-The Finance Director, Head of Quality and Compliance & HR Manager have undertaken the necessary risk assessments on behalf of Athona.
+Finance Director, Associate Director of Quality & Head of Human Resources have undertaken the necessary risk assessments on behalf of Athona.

 Employees and suppliers will receive training material to ensure that they provide safe working conditions where necessary, treat all workers with dignity and respect, and act ethically and within the law in their use of labour.
 We have chosen to broadly share this information to help others to better understand and respond to any identified slavery and human trafficking risks.